Starting in iOS 11, Apple made a myriad of changes to the application, including the removal of basic features such as Podcast Playlists.

 - Play Later places the episode at the end of the line

 - Add more episodes to your Podcast Playlist by finding another show and episode you want to listen to on the playlist and repeat the steps as listed above

-- For phones with 3D Touch, you can also navigate to your library, select an episode and use 3D Touch, and choose “Play Next” or “Play Later” from the 3D Touch Menu
+- For phones with Quick Action menus or 3D Touch, you can also navigate to your library, select an episode and use 3D Touch, and choose “Play Next” or “Play Later” from the 3D Touch Menu

 Add a new podcast episode to your Podcast Playlist Queue While Listening